 To help administrators and department heads monitor and allocate dollars, staff and resources, MediaCare offers detailed, robust reporting on room status, requests made and other fulfillment data.

 Patient Requests Can Be Quickly and Easily Filled

-Configurations for the HCI Service Request app is endless, and can be tailored to fit your facility’s needs and standards, with branding, colors, layouts and on-the-fly editing capabilities for staff.
+Configurations for the HCI Service Request app are endless, and can be tailored to fit your facility’s needs, processes and standards, with branding, colors, layouts and on-the-fly editing capabilities for staff.

-Request your virtual demo to experience first-hand what this app can do for your staff, patients and budgets.
+Request your virtual demo to experience first-hand how Service Request can help optimize workflows and save time for your Care Teams.